dpp·digitaler-produktpass.de

 For every product in scope, the Digital Product Passport answers, in machine-readable form, the questions: What is it made of?
 Where does it come from?
 How sustainable is it?
 How is it repaired, disassembled, recycled?

-Its legal basis is the Ecodesign Regulation for Sustainable Products (ESPR, (EU) 2024/1781), in force since July 2024.
+Its legal basis is the Ecodesign Regulation for Sustainable Products (ESPR, (EU) 2024/1781) (full text on EUR-Lex), in force since July 2024.
 For batteries, the Battery Regulation (EU) 2023/1542 applies in parallel with the battery passport from February 2027; for construction products, the new Construction Products Regulation (EU) 2024/3110.
+The European Commission’s official DPP overview is available here.

 Which data the passport must contain for each product group is set by the European Commission in delegated acts – you will find the timeline here.
 Typical mandatory content: